ChromiumOS Developer Guide

 symbols and install the debug symbols in /usr/lib/debug/

-handle setting up the correct debug symbol path. cros deploy will then update
+will handle setting up the correct debug symbol path. cros deploy

-the rootfs on the DUT.
-We pass the work directory into gdb-${BOARD}
+will then update the rootfs on the DUT.
+In the gdb-${BOARD}

 Quick primer on cgdb: